Alex-McAlpine/capstone-project-frame-by-frame/README.md

 Frame by Frame offers a range of interactive features designed to enhance user engagement and foster a vibrant blogging community:

-- **Like/Dislike Rating System:** Users can express their opinions on blog posts by liking or disliking them.
+- **Like/Unliking Rating System:** Users can express their opinions on blog posts by liking or unliking them.
 This feedback mechanism helps highlight popular content and encourages quality contributions.

+[Screenshots-needed]

 - **Commenting:** Every post supports a comment section, allowing users to share their thoughts, ask questions, or engage in discussions with the author and other readers.

+[Screenshots-needed]

 - **Account Registration:** Visitors can create an account to unlock additional features.
 Registration is quick and secure, ensuring a personalized experience.

+[Screenshots-needed]

 - **Authenticated User Actions:** Registered users gain access to exclusive capabilities, including:
     - **Creating Posts:** Share your own blog entries with the community.
-    - **Liking/Disliking Posts:** Interact with content by rating posts from other users.
+    - **Liking/Unliking Posts:** Interact with content by rating posts from other users.
     - **Commenting:** Participate in conversations by commenting on any post.

+    [Screenshots-needed]

 - **User Management:** The platform ensures that only authenticated users can create, like, or comment on posts, maintaining a safe and respectful environment.

 These features collectively create an engaging platform where users can connect, share ideas, and contribute to the Frame by Frame community.